 Enhance clarity, guidance and feedback in the booking form

-After distilling these design opportunities from the usability test, I created low-fi sketches, then mid-fi wireframes of the core user flow from homepage → area overview → accommodation listing → booking.
+After distilling these design opportunities from the usability test, I created low-fi sketches, then mid-fi wireframes of the core user journey from homepage → area overview → accommodation listing → booking.
 I ideated different ways to implement the improvements, and conducted a competitor analysis before finalising my solution for both desktop and mobile.

 My proposal for optimising the Tourismus Tirol tackles key user pain points through clearer navigation, mobile-friendly layouts, and consistent, digestible content.
 It streamlines browsing and booking while providing helpful feedback.
 This aims to not only build trust and reduce user effort, but also reduce bounce, and boost satisfaction and turnover for Tourismus Tirol.
 This case study shows how a thoughtful user-centred approach can transform a product to better benefit both user and business.